‘Well-being’ or ‘Wellbeing’

 “..you come into the world with absolutely nothing.
 You will leave this physical world with exactly the same.
 All of your acquisitions and achievements can’t go with you.
 Therefore the only thing you can do with your life is giving it away.
 You’ll find yourself feeling purposeful if you can find a way to always be in the service of others.”

 ‘Service of others!’
 The purpose of life is therefore about serving others!
 How can you serve others?
 What ever you are good at and enjoy doing should be in service for others.
 This should not be confused with just earning a living.
 For instance: you teach because you love to teach, but you teach to educate others.
 You build because you love to build, but you build to make others happy.
 You cook because you love to cook, but you cook to feed others.
-You write because you love to express yourself in words, and these words inspire others.
+You write because you love to images-3express yourself in words, and these words inspire others.
 Even a smile is something if you give it away.
 Each of us has a personal calling or purpose that is unique.
 Develop what you love doing and then find a way to offer it to others in form of service.

 This brings to mind, the interview of Steve Jobs’ wife, Laurene Jobs, after the death of her husband.
 When asked what she thought was Steve Jobs’ legacy, she replied, “… His ultimate aim was to create tools that allow people to work at the highest level”.
 We all continue to enjoy these tools today, but Steve Jobs has come to the end of his life on earth!